 Adults’ normal resting heart rate ranges from 60 to 100 beats per minute.
 However, if you have Bradycardia’, your heart beats fewer than 60 times a minute.
-A slow heart rate may or may not indicate better health and fitness, and in this article, we will go over the signs that indicate when a low heart rate is healthy and when it isn’t.
+A slow heart rate may or may not indicate better health and fitness, and we will go over the signs that indicate when a low heart rate is healthy and when it isn’t.

 Heart rates of 60 beats per minute (bpm) or below are considered low by medical professionals.
 Even when awake and active, people with Bradycardia have heart rates significantly lower than 60 beats per minute.

 It’s important to note that some people with Bradycardia have no other symptoms save a sluggish heart rhythm.
 Symptoms of Bradycardia in other people may include: